tyfon7/UIFixes/README.md

     -   Ctrl-click and Alt-click to quick move or equip them all.
 Compatible with Quick Move to Containers!
     -   Context menu to insure all, equip all, unequip all, unload ammo from all
 -   Swap items in place - drag one item over another to swap their locations!
+-   ✨ Add offer to the flea market from an item's context menu
 -   Flea market history - press the new back button to go back to the previous search
--   ✨ Linked flea search from empty slots - find mods that fit that specific slot
+-   Linked flea search from empty slots - find mods that fit that specific slot
 -   Keybinds for most context menu actions
--   ✨ Toggle/Hold input - tap a key for "Press" mechanics, hold the key for "Continuous" mechanics
+-   Toggle/Hold input - tap a key for "Press" mechanics, hold the key for "Continuous" mechanics
     -   Can be set for aiming, sprinting, tactical devices, headlights, and goggles/faceshields.

 ## Improved features